 And finally, the tricky twosome.
 Blues and purples can be a bit harder, but they certainly are possible.
 Blueberries and blackberries can be used in the same process as described above (for other berries, under “Pink and Red”).
 But your real best bet is a totally unexpected vegetable: cabbage!

 That’s right!
 Red cabbage can be used to make both purple and blue food coloring.
 For the former, cut and boil the cabbage until the water is very dark and concentrated.
 This will give you a pretty purple dye.

 For the latter, slowly stir in baking soda, a bit at a time.
 It will react with the cabbage juice and produce a perfectly pretty blue hue.

 And as an alternative, you can use natural food dye in a savory recipe.
-Remember, food dye isn’t reserved just for sweets and treats!
+Food dye isn’t reserved just for sweets and treats!

-Remember that working with natural coloring will be different than the artificially amplified colors you’re probably used to.
+Remember that working with natural coloring will be different from the artificially amplified colors you’re probably used to.
 In general you can expect a paler, more pastel-type of result.
-It is best if you experiment, play around with quantities and combinations, add a little at a time, and always taste as you go.
-Most importantly, let your creative juices flow, and have fun with it!
+Experiment, play around with quantities and combinations, add a little at a time, and always taste as you go.
+Most important, let your creative juices flow, and have fun!